 Do I need a lawyer to get a PFA order?

-In addition, the domestic violence organizations in your area and/or court staff may be able to answer some of your questions or help you fill out the necessary forms.
+In addition, the domestic violence organizations in your area may help you fill out the necessary forms.
 To find a local domestic violence organization, go to AL Local Programs.
-You will find contact information for courthouses on the AL Courthouse Locations page.

-If you are going to be in court by yourself, go to our Preparing your Case page for ways to prepare yourself for your court hearing.
+If you are going to be in court by yourself, go to our At the Hearing page for ways to prepare yourself for your court hearing.

 1 Ala.
 Code § 30-5-5(e)